joeysama7/devops/0x00-shell_basics/README.md

 #!/bin/bash
-This is the ROOT DIRECTORY and I created a readme file
+This is the root read me created